 - Transcutaneous electrical nerve stimulation (TENS).
-Your doctor may prescribe this therapy, which may help prevent pain signals from reaching your brain.
-TENS delivers tiny electrical impulses to specific nerve pathways through small electrodes placed on your skin.
-Although safe and painless, TENS doesn't work for everyone or for all types of pain.
+This prescription therapy may help prevent pain signals from reaching the brain. delivers tiny electrical impulses to specific nerve pathways through small electrodes placed on the skin.
+Although safe and painless, doesn't work for everyone or for all types of pain.

 - Acupuncture.
 Acupuncture may help relieve the pain of neuropathy, and generally doesn't have any side effects.
-Keep in mind that you may not get immediate relief with acupuncture and will likely require more than one session.
+Keep in mind that you may not get immediate relief with acupuncture and might require more than one session.

 Coping and support

-If you don't already see an endocrinologist, you'll likely be referred to one if you start showing signs of diabetes complications.
-An endocrinologist is a doctor who specializes in treating metabolic disorders, such as diabetes.
-You may also be referred to a neurologist, which is a doctor who specializes in treating nervous system problems.
+If you don't already see a specialist in treating metabolic disorders and diabetes (endocrinologist), you'll likely be referred to one if you start showing signs of diabetes complications.
+You may also be referred to a specialist in brain and nervous system problems (neurologist).